-- 1940 Membership grows to 240. - 1940 The state convention was held in conjunction with the Central District Convention in Wichita.
+1940 Membership grows to 240.

+The state convention was held in conjunction with the Central District Convention in Wichita.
 It was considered the most successful convention ever held in Kansas.

-\Denotes National Recognition

-- A bill sponsored by AAHPER was presented to the House of Representatives.
+- 1940 A bill sponsored by AAHPER was presented to the House of Representatives.
 The bill would allot 100 million dollars yearly to be distributed among the various states for the further development of health, physical education, and recreation.
-Through the efforts of Merle Henre, a campaign was made to encourage all members of the association to write to Washington requesting support of the measure. - 1941 The association continued to press the State Board of Education for minimum requirements in physical education as well as for the appointment of a state supervisor of physical education and funds to sustain the position. - 1942 The convention was held in Emporia.
-Nearly 150 members attended, which was considered a good turnout, since so many men and women in the field had entered the armed services. - 1943 No convention is held because of the war. - No convention is held due to restrictions on travel established by the Federal Government.
-The Council was carried over another year. - The association worked to revise the curriculum manual.
+Through the efforts of Merle Henre, a campaign was made to encourage all members of the association to write to Washington requesting support of the measure. - 1941 The association continued to press the State Board of Education for minimum requirements in physical education as well as for the appointment of a state supervisor of physical education and funds to sustain the position.

+Registration for the convention in Topeka was 226.
+Membership is at 268.

+1942 The convention was held in Emporia.
+Nearly 150 members attended, which was considered a good turnout, since so many men and women in the field had entered the armed services.

+Strong Hinman spent two weeks during August in Washington, D.C., helping to outline the physical fitness program for the high schools of the nation.
+This was worked out jointly by the officers of the Army and Navy and representatives of the United States Public Health Service and the Federal Office of Education.

+- 1943 No convention is held because of the war. - 1945 No convention is held due to restrictions on travel established by the federal government.
+The Council was carried over another year.

+The association worked to revise the curriculum manual.
 Through their efforts, one full unit of physical education credit was to be required of freshmen beginning with the class of 1945.
 The credit "may be obtained by attendance in a well-planned program of physical education for a minimum of 60 minutes daily for one year or every other day for two years."

-The description for physical education was stated as, "that part of general education which proceeds to the development of skills, knowledge, and health habits through physical activity. - 1945 Through the association's efforts, teaching requirements for physical education were established.
+The description for physical education was stated as, "that part of general education which proceeds to the development of skills, knowledge, and health habits through physical activity.

+Through the association's efforts, teaching requirements for physical education were established.
 A teacher of physical education had to have a minimum of 15 credit hours, 5 of which must be in the field of health, physiology, first aid, and hygiene.
-In addition, 10 credit hours in the field of physical education, including organization, teaching methods, and physical activities were required. - 1946 A committee was formed to prepare a Health and Physical Education Curriculum for elementary grades. - 1946 H.G.
-Porter is President of Central District. - 1947 The name of the Kansas Health and Physical Education Association was changed as it added Recreation to the association.
-The constitution was amended to read that city recreation directors or others working in the field of recreation be admitted to the membership. - 1947 The Bulletin (predecessor to the Journal) added a cover. - 1948 The state convention was held in conjunction with the National Convention in Kansas City, Missouri on April 18 to 23. - 1948 Member dues for K.H.P.E.R.A were still at \$1.00.
-Student member's dues were still at .50 cents. - 1948 L.P.
-Washburn is President of Central District. - 1949 The state convention, marking its 20th year, was held in Wichita.
+In addition, 10 credit hours in the field of physical education, including organization, teaching methods, and physical activities were required.

+1946 A committee was formed to prepare a Health and Physical Education Curriculum for elementary grades.

+H.G.
+Porter is President of Central District.

+1947 The name of the Kansas Health and Physical Education Association was changed as it added Recreation to the association.
+The constitution was amended to read that city recreation directors or others working in the field of recreation be admitted to the membership.
-KAHPERD Presidents 1940 Oren Shearer 1945-46 R.R.
-Strait

-1941 Edna McCullough 1947 Sue Unruh

-1942 C.S.
-Noll 1948 Fred Knorr

-1943-44 Eva Lyman 1949 Joe Stapleton
+The Bulletin (predecessor to the Journal) added a cover.

+1948 The state convention was held in conjunction with the National Convention in Kansas City, Missouri on April 18 to 23.

+Member dues for K.H.P.E.R.A were still at \$1.00.
+Student member's dues were still at .50 cents.

+L.P.
+Washburn is President of Central District.

+1949 The state convention, marking its 20th year, was held in Wichita on March 25-26.

+1940 Oren Shearer1941 Edna McCullough1942 C.S.
+Noll1943-44 Eva Lyman

+1945-46 R.R.
+Strait1947 Sue Unruh1948 Fred Knorr1949 Joe Stapleton

-- 1950 Merle Henre is President of Central District. - 1952 The Association hosted the Central District Convention. - 1952 Walter Roy received the Central District Honor Award. - 1952 Continued efforts for securing a state director.
+- 1950 Merle Henre is President of Central District. - 1952 The Association hosted the Central District Convention.

+Walter Roy received the Central District Honor Award.